FINNGEN/finemapping-pipeline/README.md

 - `finemap.ldstore_finemap.combine.snp_annot_file`: optional file for arbitrary variant annotations to be included in filtered summary credible set reports.
 Must be bgzipped and tabixed.
 Remove the whole row if no annotations are to be used.
 First four columns must be chr pos ref alt
 -`finemap.ldstore_finemap.combine.snp_annot_file_tbi`: tabix index file for the above file.
 Must be given if annot_file is specified
 - `finemap.ldstore_finemap.combine.snp_annot_fields`: comma separated string of column names to include from the annot_file

+- `finemap.set_variant_id_map_chr`: comma separated list of chromosome name mappings to perform for summary stat files.
+Can be useful if bgen file and summary file are coded differently.
+In output the chr are reported in the original format given in the summary stat file.
+Example 23=X,24=MT to code 23 to X and 24 to MT
+- `finemap.ldstore_finemap.filter_and_summarize.good_cred_r2`: r2 value threshold of minimum pairwise r2 between cs variants to call good CS in summary SUSIE files.
+- `finemap.ldstore_finemap.filter_and_summarize.snp_annot_file`: Optional annotation file to annotate variants in SUSIE summarized results.
+Has to be tbi indexed and have column chr pos ref alt matching those in summary stats and any additional annotation columns
+- `finemap.ldstore_finemap.filter_and_summarize.snp_annot_file_tbi`: must be given if annotation file is given.
+- `finemap.ldstore_finemap.filter_and_summarize.snp_annotation_fields`: which fields to add from annotation file to variant output
+- `finemap.ldstore_finemap.filter_and_summarize.cpu`: number of CPUs to use for filtering and annotation
+- `finemap.ldstore_finemap.filter_and_summarize.mem`: amount of RAM to use for filtering and annotation

 ## Output descriptions